How to Adopt

 Additional discounts may be offered for cats or dogs who arrived as bonded pairs.
 Double the love and inquire at the adoption desk for more information!

-We offer a trio of “adoption hold” services for your convenience.
-Hold fees may be paid with a credit card over the telephone by calling 415.522.3500 for Mission campus holds and 415.568.3058 for Pacific Heights campus holds.
-Please note that we do not offer holds for kittens.
+We offer “adoption hold” services for your convenience.
+To inquire about the possibility of a hold, please call 415.522.3500 for Mission campus holds and 415.568.3058 for Pacific Heights campus holds. *Please note that we do not offer holds on kittens.*

 - Daily hold fee: $25 per day

-This hold — limited to no more than three days — is available to approved adopters who need extra time to prepare for their new companion's homecoming.
+This hold — limited to no more than two days — is available to approved adopters who need extra time to prepare for their new companion's homecoming.

 - Medical hold fee: $40